 But as years go by I think about Layne more than Kurt.
 In a way Layne’s death shaped my life and career more than Kurt’s death did.
 We all dream of a blaze of glory but for most of us the end comes when we don’t want it to.
 When there’s nothing left but darkness.
 That’s why, as I do get older, I’m more determined than ever to kick at that darkness, to make it bleed, and to not go willingly into it.
 To burn with a brightness so hot and so brilliant it banishes those shadows entirely.

 Someone, and I can’t remember who, said something to the effect that “Foo Fighters are to Nirvana what New Order was to Joy Division”, and that’s as apt a comparison as any.
 Nirvana became legends the moment Kurt pulled the trigger.
 Alice was wounded the moment Layne OD’d, and while that’s unfair, it’s what it is.

-So as the music world marks another sad anniversary, I encourage everyone to give more than a passing thought to Layne.
+So as the music world prepares to mark another sad anniversary, I encourage everyone to give more than a passing thought to Layne.
 He deserves it, because sometimes the worse thing than being trapped in the spotlight is going on after that spotlight has passed you by.